Incoherence as Oracle-less Measure of Error in LLM-Based Code Generation

-\begin{proof} See Appendix~\ref{appendix:proof-pointwise-incoherence-ineq}. \end{proof} This result establishes $\Inc_\gen(d)$ as a sound and theoretically grounded proxy for estimating model error on $d$.
-Unlike heuristic confidence scores or divergence metrics based on representation-level similarity, $\Inc_\gen(d)$ directly, precisely, and formally captures observable functional disagreement.
+\begin{theorem}[Pointwise Incoherence Inequality] \end{theorem} \begin{proof} See Appendix~\ref{appendix:proof-pointwise-incoherence-ineq}. \end{proof} This result establishes $\Inc_\gen(d)$ as a sound and theoretically grounded proxy for estimating model error on $d$.
+Unlike heuristic confidence or divergence metrics based on representation-level similarity, $\Inc_\gen(d)$ directly, precisely, and formally captures observable functional disagreement.

 Crucially, an error detection method based on our incoherence metric \emph{never produces false positives}.
 The inequality guarantees that if the model has zero pointwise error on a task—i.e., $\Err_\gen(d) = 0$—then its pointwise incoherence must also be zero: $\Inc_\gen(d) = 0$.
 This property distinguishes it from all previously proposed unsupervised proxies, which may still flag ``uncertainty'' even when outputs are correct.